pushinprod/pushinprod/README.md

 - use LLMs to migrate deprecated projects and make them compatible with new features

 **other**
+- 13 yrs old: built a mini bloomberg terminal (made +$30k)
-- jumped trampoline, got millions of views, & ranked 3rd in europe ([highlights](https://www.youtube.com/watch?v=Ja3MBfaacwo))
+- 11 yrs old: jumped trampoline, got millions of views, & ranked 3rd in europe ([highlights](https://www.youtube.com/watch?v=Ja3MBfaacwo))